 AND THEY even offer free cooking classes!
 We cooked the famous PadThai – such a great time!
 Thanks, see you soon! 😃

-The hostel has also their own (kinda) bar, you can enjoy a Chang for 60 THB, and spirits like whiskey if you feel like it!
+The hostel has also its own (kinda) bar, you can enjoy a Chang for 60 THB, and spirits like whiskey if you feel like it!

-From Black Wood Hostel, you can reach the beach by foot in 2 minutes!
+From Black Wood Hostel, you can reach the beach on foot in 2 minutes!